awawa-dev/HyperHDR/README.md

 ## About

-HyperHDR is an open-source ambient lighting system for TVs and music setups, based on real-time video and audio stream analysis.
-It is designed with a strong focus on stability, high performance, and high-fidelity video decoding and mapping for precise and vibrant LED visuals.
-Optimized for both single-threaded and multi-threaded video processing, HyperHDR runs seamlessly on **Windows**, **macOS** (x64/arm64: M1, M2), and **Linux x64 & ARM** (including Raspberry Pi).
+HyperHDR is an open-source ambient lighting system for TVs and music setups.
+It performs real-time analysis of video and audio streams to create immersive LED lighting.
+Designed with a strong focus on stability, high performance, and high-fidelity video decoding and mapping, HyperHDR delivers precise and vibrant LED visuals.
+Optimized for both single- and multi-threaded video processing, it runs seamlessly on **Windows**, **macOS** (x64 & arm64), and **Linux** (x64 & ARM, including Raspberry Pi).

 ![v20](https://github.com/awawa-dev/HyperHDR/assets/69086569/9bc7999d-1515-4a96-ba5e-8a732cf7d8a4)